-- 20.1.1 Reclassification grievances shall will be processed per Section 20.10. - 20.1.2 Grievances regarding suspension, demotion, and termination must be filed at Step 3 of the grievance procedure within thirty (30) calendar days of the Union's receipt of the discipline letter. - A contract grievance in the interest of a majority of the employees in the bargaining unit shall will be reduced to writing by the Union and may be introduced at Step 2 of the contract grievance procedure within thirty (30) calendar days of the alleged violation. - As a means of facilitating settlement of a contract grievance, either party may include an additional member at its expense on its committee.
-If at any Step in the contract grievance procedure, management's answer in writing is unsatisfactory, the Union's reason for non-acceptance must be presented in writing. - Failure by an employee or the Union to comply with any time limitation of the procedure in this Article shall-will constitute withdrawal of the grievance; provided however, any time limits stipulated in the grievance procedure may be extended for stated periods of time by the appropriate parties by mutual agreement in writing. - Arbitration awards or grievance settlements shall-will not be made retroactive beyond the date of the occurrence or non-occurrence upon which the grievance is based, that date being twenty being twenty (20) business days or less prior to the initial filing of the grievance. - A contract grievance shall will be processed in accordance with the following procedure:

-grievance with the Union representative.
-If the grievance was presented by the employee, the Manager shall will also provide the Union with notification of the response to the grievance.
+- 20.1.1 Reclassification grievances will be processed per Section 20.10. - 20.1.2 Grievances regarding suspension, demotion, and termination must be filed at Step 3 of the grievance procedure within thirty (30) calendar days of the Union's receipt of the discipline letter. - 20.2 A contract grievance in the interest of a majority of the employees in the bargaining unit will be reduced to writing by the Union and may be introduced at Step 2 of the contract grievance procedure within thirty (30) calendar days of the alleged violation. - 20.3 As a means of facilitating settlement of a contract grievance, either party may include an additional member at its expense on its committee.
+If at any Step in the contract grievance procedure, management's answer in writing is unsatisfactory, the Union's reason for non-acceptance must be presented in writing. - 20.4 Failure by an employee or the Union to comply with any time limitation of the procedure in this Article will constitute withdrawal of the grievance; provided however, any time limits stipulated in the grievance procedure may be extended for stated periods of time by the appropriate parties by mutual agreement in writing. - 20.5 Arbitration awards or grievance settlements will not be made retroactive beyond the date of the occurrence or non-occurrence upon which the grievance is based, that date being twenty (20) business days or less prior to the initial filing of the grievance. - 20.6 A contract grievance will be processed in accordance with the following procedure: - 20.6.1 Step 1 A contract grievance will be verbally presented by the Union representative to the Manager of the aggrieved employee within twenty (20) business days of the alleged contract violation.
+The parties will make every effort to settle the contract grievance at this stage promptly.
+The Manager will verbally answer the grievance within ten (10) business days after discussion of the alleged contract grievance with the Union representative.
+If the grievance was presented by the employee, the Manager will also provide the Union with notification of the response to the grievance.

-20.6.2 Step 2 - If the contract grievance is not resolved as provided in Step 1, or if the contract grievance is initially submitted at this Step pursuant to Section 20.2, it shall-will be reduced to written form, which shall-will include identification of the Section(s) of the Agreement allegedly violated and the violation.
-The Union shall-will forward the written contract grievance to the Division Director with copies to the Court Administrator and Court Human Resources Manager within ten (10) business days after the Step 1 answer.
+20.6.2 Step 2 - If the contract grievance is not resolved as provided in Step 1, or if the contract grievance is initially submitted at this Step pursuant to Section 20.2, it will be reduced to written form, which will include identification of the Section(s) of the Agreement allegedly violated and the violation.
+The Union will forward the written contract grievance to the Division Director with copies to the Court Administrator and Court Human Resources Manager within ten (10) business days after the Step 1 answer.